wjgoarxiv/LongChatGPT/README.md

 - [Dependencies](#dependencies)
 - [License](#license)

-## CAUTION: For ChatGPT free users!
+## CAUTION 1: For ChatGPT free users!
 > [2023-04-04 updated]

 After I tested with several accounts with ChatGPT, I found that there were __significant differences in the performance of ChatGPT__ depending whether the account is a free user or a paid user (*ChatGPT Plus*).